 WHEN SHOULD I START PLANNING FOR MY SAFARI?

 We tend to utilize smaller camps which provide a more authentic and personal African bush experience.
-However, that means during peak times it may be difficult to get your preferred dates which is why we recommend planning your private safari 12 to 24 months in advance.
-For our scheduled departure safaris, 6 to 12 months in advance is fine.
+However, that means during peak times it may be a challenge to match your preferred dates with your preferred camp which is why we recommend planning your private safari 9 to 18 months in advance or longer if you have a big group (12+).

 WHAT’S THE WEATHER LIKE?